cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Sheets.md

 Notes:

--Sheets will not automatically send focus back to the trigger button and this could be considered a defect in Apple's native `.sheet()` component in which case bugs should be filed with Apple.
+-Sheets will not automatically send focus back to the trigger button and this could be considered an accessibility defect in Apple's native `.sheet()` component in which case bugs should be filed with Apple.

 ## Applicable WCAG Success Criteria
 - [2.4.3 Focus Order](https://www.w3.org/WAI/WCAG22/Understanding/focus-order)